The final battle between Rourke and Milo at the end of Atlantis: The Lost Empire is reminiscent of a bully beating up a nerd. Guess which is which!

 When Flynn tries to use "the smolder" on Rapunzel and it doesn't work, he remarks "This is kind of an off day for me, this usually doesn't happen," as if he were talking about something other than merely trying to charm a woman.

 The scene where the Stabbington brothers encounter Rapunzel and try to capture her.
 The ominous atmosphere made it seem more like they were trying to rape her.

 Vanellope's glitching is treated like some sort of disease or illness, similar to epilepsy or Parkinson's Disease by the other racers.
-She even refers to it as "pix-lexia" and mentions that she was mistake and that she wasn't supposed to exist.
+She even refers to it as "pix-lexia" and mentions that she was a mistake and that she wasn't supposed to exist.

 The entire scene with the other Sugar Rush racers picking on Vanellope and destroying her race car is basically playground bullying at recess.